DhruvPokhriyal/DhruvPokhriyal/README.md

 ## 🚀 Featured Projects

--   **Veritas Lens - Fact-Checking Chrome Extension** | `TypeScript, React, FastAPI` <br>
-    → Developing a browser extension to provide real-time fact-checking and source analysis, promoting information integrity on the web. *(In Progress)*

 -   **AI-Powered QnA Systems** | `LangChain, Python, VectorDBs` <br>
     → Engineered Retrieval-Augmented Generation (RAG) pipelines that enable users to perform semantic search and Q&A on private documents.